mauricioaniche/slr-crawler/README.md

 * A "0" in the CSV indicates that the information was not available in the page.
 * In Google Scholar, it only collects the name of the first author.
 Google truncates large lists of authors.
+It also does not collect the name of the conference, as it is fully truncated in the web page.
 * Google Scholar quickly blocks you.
 Use larger sleep times, and crawl it in small chunks.